ASP.NET Core Introduction

 This tutorial and seed project have been tested with the following:

-This tutorial can be completed with the command line tools and your code editor of choice, or alternatively you can use Microsoft Visual Studio 2015 Update 3.
-For more details on how to use .NET Core on your platform, please see the .NET Core Website.
+To complete this tutorial, you can use command line tools and any code editor.
+Alternatively, you can use Microsoft Visual Studio 2017 Update 3.
+For more details on how to use .NET Core on your platform, read the .NET Core documentation.

-This quickstart guide will walk you through the various tasks related to integrating Auth0 into your ASP.NET Core MVC application.
+This quickstart guide walks you through integrating Auth0 into your ASP.NET Core MVC application.

-If you would like to follow along with this Quickstart you can download the seed project.
-This is just a regular ASP.NET MVC application with a home page and some of the NuGet packages which will be needed included.
+If you want to follow along with this quickstart guide, you can download the seed project.
+The sample contains an ASP.NET MVC application with a home page and some NuGet packages.
 It also contains an

-appSettings.json file where you can configure the various Auth0-related settings for your application.
+appSettings.json file, where you can configure the Auth0-related settings for your application.

 Get Your Application Keys